DivineDominion/SwiftySandboxFileAccess/README.md

-SwiftyAppSandboxFileAccess
+SwiftySandboxFileAccess
 ====================

-This is a swift version of the original [AppSandboxFileAccess](https://github.com/leighmcculloch/AppSandboxFileAccess) with a more swifty API and a couple of additional features.
+This is a swift version of the original [AppSandboxFileAccess](https://github.com/leighmcculloch/AppSandboxFileAccess) with a more swifty API and a handful of additional features.

 Details
 ====================